How can I insert fees, discounts, and taxes at the order level and item level?

 1. It has been fulfilled

-2. The items to be returned have not been previously returned
+2. The items to be returned haven’t been previously returned

-3. The item’s eligible property is not set to false in the check order return eligibility API response, which is configured via the Return Policies interface.
+3. The item’s eligible property isn’t set to false in the check order return eligibility API response, which is configured using the Return Policies interface.

 Return requests can be initiated using either the order ID or the order number as identification.
 The response object specifies refund amount, return fees to subtract from the refund, and reason codes for the return.
 If a refund for a returned item is successful, the response for the order return endpoint will display refundStatus as SUCCESSFUL.
 If the refund fails for any reason, the response for the order return endpoint will display refundStatus as REFUND_FAILED.
 Order details can be accessed by calling the return endpoints.